ResponsiveThemes/web-theme-builder-gulp/README.md

 Quality web theme helper based in gulp
 ===================================

 This project provide a `gulp tasks` to create a web theme applying all the best practices require the new web applications require nowadays.

 It has been heavily inspired by [Google Web Starter Kit](https://github.com/google/web-starter-kit), however it only provides the building tasks and organizing conventions, it does not provide any additional resource.
 It is though to start a web theme development (front-end app) adding the stuff that you need, nothing is provided than the essentials to save your time to have to delete them.

 ## What it provides
 It provides a `gulpfile` with the next main tasks:

 * `init`: Create the directories scaffolding to organise your app assets.
 * `serve`: Starts a web server in the port 3000.
 You have to use it during the theme development.
 * `build`: Builds the production version of your theme.
 * `serve:dist`: Starts a web server in the port 3000 with the production version of your theme.
-*  `clean`:  Cleans the output directories use for the other tasks
+* `clean`: Cleans the output directories use for the other tasks.

 ## Requirements

 To use this tool, you have to be available the next tools in your `path`, so the commands have to be found by the operative system; follow the specified order:

-1. `ruby`: Version 1.9 or greater, it may works wit a previous one, however it has not been tested.
-Refer to it in [ruby language website](https://www.ruby-lang.org/) or also you can consider use a ruby version manager as [rbenv](https://github.com/sstephenson/rbenv)
-2. `sass`: Ruby `sass`, you can install it after you have `ruby` installed, just executing in your command line `gem install sass`,  depending of your installation settings, you may need administration rights.
-3.  `nodejs`: Version 0.10 or greater.
-You can find more information on its [website](http://nodejs.org)
+1. `nodejs`: Version 0.10 or greater.
+You can find more information on its [website](http://nodejs.org).
-4.  `gulp`:  you can install it after you have `nodejs` available through `npm`, just type `npm install -g gulp`
+2. `gulp`: you can install it after you have `nodejs` available through `npm`, just type `npm install -g gulp`.

 ## How to start